All Episodes

 The rich have been getting away.

-We need to go back and get some of that money from them.
+We need to go back and get some of that money from the rich.

-This is how they can make the claim that you poor people are really not I mean, you were rich ones, and the poor just the rich came along and took your money when you weren't looking.
+This is how they can make the claim that you poor people are really not, I mean, you were rich once and the poor just, the rich came along and took your money when you weren't looking.

 The rich got rich on the backs of the poor.